- Hours + Admission

 - Rent the de Young

 - Museum Policies

-Strontium is temporarily deinstalled to support 2016–2017 exhibition activities.
+Strontium is temporarily deinstalled to support current contemporary art and programming initiatives.

 German artist Gerhard Richter has created Strontium, a large-scale mural for the new de Young derived from digitally-manipulated photographs, that together form a geometric black and white motif representing the atomic structure of strontium titanate, a synthetic substance often used to create artificial diamonds.
 The monumental piece is constructed of 130 digital prints, each one measuring 27-1/2-x 37-1/4 inches, mounted on aluminum with plexiglass coating.
 It spans a total of 31 x 29.86 feet and is installed in Wilsey Court, the de Young's central public gathering space.

 Strontium reflects Richter’s interest in the dialectic of opposites and his longstanding artistic and philosophical investigation into the relation between the window and the mirror of representation.
 Using his signature blurring of images, Richter manipulates existing photographs of strontium titanate and thereby underscores the impermanence of these atomic structures.
 By organizing the photographs into a monumentally scaled mural, he calls attention to the aggregate experience of the discrete yet undetectable instants that make up our experience of reality.

 About Gerhard Richter